madetech/blog/posts/vim_considered_harmful.md

 As with so many things, after you hear about it for the first time, it seems to just pops up everywhere.

 I heard that only the best programmers could use Vim and that you could be so much faster in it, ultimately making you a better *programmer*.
+This felt like a natural progression from my Alt-Tab shortcuts, and I could have it all.

 My mind was made up.
 I decided to convert to Vim from GEdit.
 I would not shut up about it.
 I was very annoying.

 ## I was slow

-My obsession with a customised development environment grew to the point where I was typing in Colemak on Arch Linux at work with Xmonad and no real graphical interface.
+My obsession with a customised development environment grew to the point where I was typing on a loud mechanical keyboard, in Colemak, on Arch Linux with Xmonad and no real graphical interface.
 To interact with the database, I would do it in a Vim buffer, obviously.

 Half the applications on my computer didn't work correctly and I refused to use anything that wasn't on the command line.